seba-1511/dist_tuto.pth/tuto.md

     recv[:] = accum[:]
 ~~~

 In the above script, the `allreduce(send, recv)` function has a slightly different signature than the ones in PyTorch.
 It takes a `recv` tensor and will store the sum of all `send` tensors in it.
-There is still one difference between our version and the one in DeepSpeech, which is left as an exercise to the reader: in their implementation they divide the reduced tensor into *chunks*, so as to optimially utilize the communication bandwidth.
+As an exercise left to the reader, there is still one difference between our version and the one in DeepSpeech: their implementation divide the gradient tensor into *chunks*, so as to optimially utilize the communication bandwidth.
+(Hint: [toch.chunk](http://pytorch.org/docs/master/torch.html#torch.chunk))

 # Advanced Topics

 We are now ready to discover some of the more advanced functionalities of `torch.distributed`.
-Since there is a lot to cover, this section is divided into three subsections:
+Since there is a lot to cover, this section is divided into two subsections:

 1. Communication Backends: where we learn how to use MPI and Gloo for GPU-GPU communication.
 2. Initialization Methods: where we understand how to best setup the initial coordination phase in `dist.init_process_group()`.
-3. Internals: where we take a look at what is happening under the hood.

 ## Communication Backends

-One of the most elegant aspects of `torch.distributed` is its ability to use different backends.
+One of the most elegant aspects of `torch.distributed` is its ability to abstract and build on top of different backends.
 As mentioned before, there are currently three backends implemented in PyTorch: TCP, MPI, and Gloo.
-They all support different functions, depending on whether you use CPUs or GPUs.
-A comparative table can be found [here](http://pytorch.org/docs/master/distributed.html#module-torch.distributed).
+They each have different specifications and tradeoffs, depending on the desired use-case.
+A comparative table of supported functions can be found [here](http://pytorch.org/docs/master/distributed.html#module-torch.distributed).

 ### TCP Backend

-So far, we have only been using the TCP backend.
+So far we have made extensive usage of the TCP backend.
 It is quite handy as a development platform, as it is guaranteed to work on most machines and operating systems.
 It also supports all point-to-point and collective functions on CPU.
-However, there is no support for GPUs and its communication routines are not as optimized as MPI.
+However, there is no support for GPUs and its communication routines are not as optimized as the MPI one.

 ### Gloo Backend

-The [Gloo backend](https://github.com/facebookincubator/gloo) provides an optimized implementation of collective communication procedures, both for CPUs and GPUs.
-It particularly shines with GPUs as it can perform communication without transferring data to the CPU's memory using [GPUDirect](https://developer.nvidia.com/gpudirect).
-It is also capable of using [NCCL](https://github.com/NVIDIA/nccl) to perform fast intra-node communication and it's [own algorithms](https://github.com/facebookincubator/gloo/blob/master/docs/algorithms.md) for inter-node routines.
+The [Gloo backend](https://github.com/facebookincubator/gloo) provides an optimized implementation of *collective* communication procedures, both for CPUs and GPUs.
+It particularly shines on GPUs as it can perform communication without transferring data to the CPU's memory using [GPUDirect](https://developer.nvidia.com/gpudirect).
+It is also capable of using [NCCL](https://github.com/NVIDIA/nccl) to perform fast intra-node communication and implements its [own algorithms](https://github.com/facebookincubator/gloo/blob/master/docs/algorithms.md) for inter-node routines.

 Since version 0.2.0, the Gloo backend is automatically included with the pre-compiled binaries of PyTorch.
-As you have surely noticed, our distributed SGD example above does not if you put `model` on the GPU.
+As you have surely noticed, our distributed SGD example does not work if you put `model` on the GPU.
 Let's fix it by first replacing `backend='gloo'` in `init_processes(rank, size, fn, backend='tcp')`.
-At this point, the script will still run on CPU, but uses the Gloo backend behind the scenes.
+At this point, the script will still run on CPU but uses the Gloo backend behind the scenes.
 In order to use multiple GPUs, let us also do the following modifications:

 0. `init_processes(rank, size, fn, backend='tcp')` $\rightarrow$ `init_processes(rank, size, fn, backend='gloo')`
 1. `model = Net()` $\rightarrow$ `model = Net().cuda(rank)`